https://www.alien-covenant.com/topic/27243

 Scene Seven – Briefing

-Two betting guys who don’t yet know what the mission is all about.
-They discuss “terraforming missions” (which was already established in the online plot precursor).
-Note that the “alleged” progress in the few years ahead of us is positively startling.
-Just a few examples – The moon.
-Colonized in 2041, has 6+ million colonists.
-Mars, colonized 2040+, has 40+ million colonists.
-Note that if this were to become a reality it would not be “weird”.
-If technological and industrial progress were to continue in step with 20th century progress (which basicly means – an exponentially powerful and safe source of energy over petrochemical or current plutonium cycle reactor energy).
-Guess what, they have that in 2029 in the form of “raw lambda fusion“.
-So – Weyland industries (and probably many competitors… think about that…) are creating interplanetary colonies ten years later.
-They are also using quite a lot of SSPS, which again is quite quick, but not odd considering the premises.
-In 2048 they colonize Gliese 876B, and in a few decades they are able to effectively transport 9 million humans there.
-And on it goes, several dozen worlds, which each have over a million colonists in a few dozen years.
-Let’s consider the logistics – this would be hundreds of thousands of emigrating human beings yearly.
-That is on the order of current human air flight, in terms of interstellar construction.
-They would be building hundreds of these interstellar vessels (each of which take years to travel to their destinations).
+They would have to be constructing hundreds of these interstellar vessels (each of which take years to travel to their destinations).
 Even if they cram these vessels full of colonists, and even if they’d fly back and forth at break-neck speeds, the logistics of then having to service these colonists with resources to survive is staggering.
 Let’s assume a colonist needs a few tens of tons of foodstuffs, housing, equipment, infrastructure – just to survive on an alien planet, assuming the place has an atmosphere to begin with.
 This would assume the Earth system has vast industrial zones (probably on the moon) developed and expanding at an exponential rate.
 Think investment/development rates far in excess of what we see in Bahrain now; whole cities on the moon appearing in a matter of years and producing hundreds of vessels comparable to the Prometheus and the Nostromo (and probably a whole damn lot bigger) each year.
 This assumes vast automated factories and infrastructures – soft meat humans would be incapable of such accelerated production in hard space environments, unless they worked in automation/telepresence factories.

-Also note the movie talks of two financial exchange systems – dollars and credits.
-Also note that during the betting dialogue one guy says “”This is a corporate run on a Pentagon ship”.
-Did I hear that correctly?
-The alien1 franchise already establishes the “tri-centennial“, i.e. a joke at the U.S. bi-centennial in the year 1976.
-Rob Cobb made “tri-centennial” patches.
 Well, in this timeline they got lucky and the U.S. still exists.
 They even get to sustain the highly militarized culture well in to the 2250s, as evidenced in the movie Alien, where Cameron and Ridley Scott enter in to an apparent sparring match of mutual antipathy.
 Recently Cameron produces Avatar (after massacring the Alien franchise by latching on the Starship Troopers meme), and Ridley had to reply in turn with Prometheus.
-Very funny.
+Quite amusing.

 The relationship of Elizabeth and Charlie seems to be pragmatic.
-They like one another, and their is a component of mutual need, but there isn’t love.
+They like one another, and their is a component of mutual need, but there isn’t true love.
 Charlie is clearly prone to extremes of manic depression, whereas Elizabeth is a dreamer who doesn’t act unless she is severely provoked or endangered.
 Liz seems to be a bit of an impractical nerd who lives in the shadow of Charlie.
 She is the smarter one of the couple, and I get the feel she always lived in the shadow of the emotionally perturbed Charlie Holloway.
 Is that a snide remark I catch, where she hints at “keeping her feet on the ground”?
 He says “very well”, and that makes eminent sense.

 Miss Vickers, perfection incarnate, establishes that the mission may have commenced rather haphazzardly, and that not everyone knows everyone else.
 Some may have been recruited and placed in to cryo-stasis hibernation before meeting the others of the crew.
 It affirms the technocratic mood of the Alien universe, where the human staff seems an apparent afterthought in vast technological infrastructures and complexes.
 She seriously seems to disapprove of the blue collar losers before her, which we see back in all three Alien movies, especially the third.
 The Aliens universe has more or less created the cliche of corporatist nobility, and it’s intense condescending arrogance.
 Again Miss Vickers does her best to fit a certain style, which seems highly influenced by a corporate culture affected by ubiquitous presence of highly perfectionist androids.
 Her dad loves his toys more than his human offspring and she is trying to measure up to these exacting standards.